 For complete information regarding the academic rules and regulations of the University, students should consult the Academic Regulations section of this bulletin.
 For additional College of Nursing (CON) regulations, students should consult the CON Program Handbooks.
 The following additions and amendments pertain to the College of Nursing.

 Each student is required at the beginning of each semester of attendance to register according to the procedure and schedule published in the official University Schedule of Classes.
 Registration must be completed before the student may attend classes.
 For registration dates, the student should consult the schedule of classes.
 A minimum of eight credits in graduate courses constitutes a full-time load for graduate students.
-Some courses require approval of the academic advisor and the College Graduate Officer.
+Some courses require approval of the faculty of record and the College Graduate Officer.

 Professional Licensure and Liability Insurance

 A valid clinical permit must be on file in the Office of Student Affairs by the semester deadline dates prior to clinical and practicum courses.
 Please refer to the Clinical Permit requirements in the CastleBranch Handbook for details.
 Students who have met all of the Health Clearance Requirements will be issued a Clinical Permit.
-Students who do not have a Clinical Permit issued by the College of Nursing Office of Student Affairs will not be allowed into the clinical setting.
+Students who do not have a Clinical Permit issued by the College of Nursing Office of Student Affairs will not be allowed into the clinical or practicum setting.
 Clinical Permits will be issued once each semester prior to the start of the semester.
 For graduate students, the deadline dates are August 15 (Fall), December 15 (Winter), and April 15 (Spring/Summer).

 The graduate grading system is intended to reflect high standards of scholarship.
 The policies for academic progression for graduate students are listed below.

 - A student must earn an overall grade point average of 3.0 or better to be awarded the M.S.N. degree.